usnistgov/BF/content/en/Info/APIs/BFCVE API.md

 # BF CVE API <br/>_`Irena Bojanova, Inventor/Creator, PI & Lead, NIST Bugs Framework (BF), 2014 – ~~~~`_

-BFCVE Version 1.0 comprizes the formal BF CVE specifications in XML format.
+The BFCVE API generates and filters BF CVE specifications in XML (JSON to be added) format.

 To retrieve an EXCERPT of the formal BFCVE specifications use: